Create Your First Policy

 - the default behavior is deny

-- audit mode lets you observe the behavior before you block production traffic
+- source-group audit mode lets you observe the behavior before you block production traffic

 Important detail: hostname access needs an explicit DNS allow rule.
 The HTTPS rule alone does not grant hostname-based access.